Search

 Watson Family History

-Frederick’s mother Elizabeth Watson died in the 2nd quarter of 1884 in the Registration District of St George Hanover Square, London.
+Frederick’s mother Elizabeth died in the 2nd quarter of 1884 in the Registration District of St George Hanover Square, London.

 Born Hanover Square, London